sadhanaavasarala/learning-library/dbcs/CloudWorkshop_DBCS_200.md

 	![](images/200/image42.png)

 -   Using your open Terminal window, you now need to SSH into your Cloud database server.
 An Example is shown below.
-Substitute your Cloud database server IP address:
+Substitute **your Cloud database server IP address**:

 	```
 	ssh -o ServerAliveInterval=60 -i /u01/OPCWorkshop/lab/labkey oracle@<your-IP-address>